-Invoice: If everything sounds good and you want to work with me, I will send over a contract for you to sign, and your first invoice.
-Payment plans are available, but 75% of the full cost is due before the project start date.
+Invoice: If everything sounds good and you want to work with me, I will send over a contract for you to sign, and an invoice.

-Communication: All communication will take place in Breeze.
-This helps keep all feedback in a centralized location.
+Communication: All communication will take place in my project management software, Breeze.

 » Are you a web developer, or a designer?
 What’s the difference?